zurinaza/KAPP-UPM/README.md

 views.challenge = () => h`
   <section>
     <h2 class="h">The Challenge</h2>
-    <p class="lede">Pick one problem in your syllabus today and draft the plan.
-Not a curriculum overhaul —
+    <p class="lede">One problem from your syllabus.
+Not a curriculum overhaul.</p>
-    one thing, written down now, while you still believe it is possible.</p>
   </section>

   <section>
+    ${sec(1, 'Draft Your Plan', 'Four boxes.
+Fill them in now, while you still believe it is possible.')}
     <div class="card">
       <label class="f"><span>1.
 Identify the problem</span>
         <textarea id="fProblem" rows="3" placeholder="What is actually going wrong in your course?"></textarea></label>